Login Security for Community Websites: Forums, Groups, and Networks

 These factors include knowledge-based credentials, such as a password or PIN, and possession-based verification, such as a phone, an application, or a hardware token.

-Some rules you can implement:
+Some rules you can add here are:

 - Enforce 2FA for admins and moderators.